ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 #### Aggregate Request

-The process begins with a PACollectReq.
-The leader collects a sequence of reports that are all associated with the same PA task.
-Let `[helper]` denote `PAParam.helper_url`, where `PAParam` is the PA parameters structure associated `PAAggregateReq.task.id`.
+The process begins with a PDACollectReq.
+The leader collects a sequence of reports that are all associated with the same PDA task.
+Let `[helper]` denote `PDAParam.helper_url`, where `PDAParam` is the PDA parameters structure associated `PDAAggregateReq.task.id`.
 The leader sends a POST request to `[helper]/aggregate` with the following message:

 ~~~
 struct {
-  PATaskID task_id;
+  PDATaskID task_id;
   opaque helper_state<0..2^16>;
-  PAAggregateSubReq seq<1..2^24-1>;
+  PDAAggregateSubReq seq<1..2^24-1>;
-} PAAggregateReq;
+} PDAAggregateReq;
 ~~~

-The structure contains the PA task, the helper's HPKE config id, an opaque *helper state* string, and a sequence of *sub-requests*, each corresponding to a unique client report.
+The structure contains the PDA task, the helper's HPKE config id, an opaque *helper state* string, and a sequence of *sub-requests*, each corresponding to a unique client report.
 Sub-requests are structured as follows:

 ~~~
 struct {
-  uint64 time; // Equal to PAReport.time.
+  uint64 time; // Equal to PDAReport.time.
-  PAEncryptedInputShare helper_share;
+  PDAEncryptedInputShare helper_share;
-  select (PAParam.proto) { // PAParam for the PA task
+  select (PDAParam.proto) { // PDAParam for the PDA task
     case prio: PrioAggregateSubReq;
     case hits: HitsAggregateSubReq;
   }
-} PAAggregateSubReq;
+} PDAAggregateSubReq;
 ~~~

 The `helper_share` field is the helper's encrypted input share as it appeared in